Methotrexate

-Drug Class: immunosuppressant
+Drug Class: Immunosuppressants

 Methotrexate is an immunosuppressant medication used to reduce reliance on steroids in various inflammatory and autoimmune conditions affecting the visual system.
+For autoimmune indications it is dosed once a week, never daily.

 Key Takeaways

-- Steroid-sparing immunosuppressant
+- Steroid-sparing immunosuppressant that builds effect over weeks

-- Requires folic acid supplementation
+- Folic acid supplementation reduces side effects

 Common Uses